phase2682/Transformer-Efficiency-Calculations/README.md

 Complex number calculations included.
 Download the file, load your own data (S2P -> F S11 S22 R I) into the spreadsheet to calculate transformer loss/efficiency.
 v1_1 eliminates irrelevant link to external data

+The Transformer Efficiency presentation given at the Pacificon 2024 Antenna Seminar is also provided.